airbnb/okreplay/src/docs/index.md

 The proxy implementation can be used with HTTP traffic initiated from _java.net.URLConnection_, Apache _HttpClient_, etc. It runs an actual HTTP(S) proxy on Jetty and overrides the JVM proxy settings so that traffic is redirected via the proxy.

-By default the proxy is enabled.

 ### The Betamax HttpClient wrapper

-The _HttpClient_ wrapper is a simpler implementation but only works with _HttpClient_ (or things built on top of it such as the Groovy _Http Builder_).
-It is a good choice when you use _HttpClient_ instances that are injected in your classes to make external connections.
+The _HttpClient_ wrapper is a simpler and faster implementation than the Betamax proxy but only works with _HttpClient_ (or things built on top of it such as the Groovy _Http Builder_).
+It is a good choice when you use _HttpClient_ instances that are injected into your classes.
 In your tests you simply inject an instance of _BetamaxHttpClient_ instead.

-If you are using _BetamaxHttpClient_ you can simply set `useProxy` to `false` and the Betamax proxy will not run.

 ## Installation